 BT and EE workers

-The BT Group could be facing its first national industrial action ballot in 35 years after the Communication Workers Union gave bosses an ultimatum to improve pay.
-If pay demands are not met, bosses at BT, Openreach and EE could face a company-wide strike.
+The BT Group is facing its first national strike years after the Communication Workers Union gave bosses an ultimatum to improve pay.

 Also represented by the CWU, about 1,500 Post Office workers are to stage a further one-day strike, having already walked out in May and June.
 This next 24-hour strike will force Britain’s 114 Crown Post Offices to close on Monday July 11.